RTIInternational/harness-vue-bootstrap/docs/components/layouts/filterGrid.md

 ### synchronous

-This property controls whether or not the filters automatically triggers harness's `loadData` lifecycle hook on change.
-A 'synchronous' filter is 'in sync' with harness's lifecycle, and therefore does trigger `loadData` when it changes.
+This property controls whether or not the filters automatically triggers Harness-Vue's `loadData` lifecycle hook on change.
+A 'synchronous' filter is 'in sync' with Harness-Vue's lifecycle, and therefore does trigger `loadData` when it changes.

 * **Type**: `Boolean`
 * **Required**: No